<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 It is also important to realize that board leadership is not meant to be eternal.
 Extensive studies have shown that extended service by board members as part of the same organization can lead to fatigue, stagnation of ideas and a deterrent to new leadership.
 Potential leaders are both hesitant to challenge a seasoned volunteer, and afraid that they will be expected to serve indefinitely as well.

 A good Board Succession Planning Policy can be extremely helpful in guiding the organization's process for recruiting and developing new talent.
 Having a plan in place puts you in a posture to recruit top talent; avoid groupthink; promote diversity; maintain a balance of creativity and institutional knowledge; promotes trust between leaders and members; and maintains a balance of power on a board.
+NAIFA has developed a model Succession Planning Policy for consideration.

 Strategies for Succession